 Home / PFAS Matrices / Wastewater Sludge & Biosolids

-States are starting to reexamine the practice of using biosolids produced by wastewater treatment as a cheap fertilizer, thanks to PFAS being found in wastewater sludge and/or agricultural products like milk and eggs.
+After finding PFAS in agricultural products, such as milk and eggs, several states are reexamining the practice of using biosolids produced by wastewater treatment as soil amendments.
 Unfortunately, the alternative to land-application is often to send biosolids to a municipal landfill where they can contribute to PFAS contamination through leachate.
-The EPA plans to issue updated guidance to states on disposal of PFAS and materials that contain PFAS by fall of 2023.
+The U.S. EPA plans to issue updated guidance to states on disposal of PFAS and materials that contain PFAS by fall of 2023.

 Though testing biosolids for PFAS is a newer challenge for the industry, several test methods can be deployed by an experienced lab partner.
 Pace® can help you select the right method based on your project parameters.